prince-CSE-1234/android-chat-app/README.md

 # Android-Chat-App

 Android chat application developed with Java and xml and Firebase.
-A verly friendly app to communicate, it is easy to use for everyone.
+A verly friendly app to communicate.
 ## Features :
 * message texts
 * Add contacts